anguslilei/CSharpTools/README.md

 # CSharpTools
-A  c# library with some useful functions
+A  c# library with some useful functions.
+I am happy to see you!